 When you sell a property in Spain you have to pay capital gains tax on any profit after taking into account all deductions and allowances.

-Capital gains tax rates for non-residents selling assets in Spain have been changed in recent years.
-The following tables show the present capital gains tax rate, and also give previous tax rates to help clarify the confusion surrounding this topic.
+Capital Gains Tax (CGT) rates in Spain have changed in recent years.
+The following tables show the present CGT rate (final column to the right), and also give previous tax rates to help clarify the confusion surrounding this topic.
 Most of the websites you will find doing an internet search do not give you the latest, updated tax rate.

 Capital Gains Tax on Spanish Real Estate

 The following only applies to E.E.A. and EU-residents.
 Residents from outside the European Union pay 24% in general (there are some exceptions).

 GGT rates on real estate assets sold in Spain by EEA/EU residents have changed over the years as follows (tax rate at time of sale):

 |PERIOD||TAX RATE %|

 19% is the current rate, but it’s more complicated than that.
 EEA/EU vendors who are NOT resident in Spain at the time of sale pay a flat rate of 19% CGT, but EEA/EU vendors who ARE resident in Spain at the time of sale pay a sliding scale starting at 19%:

 |Capital Gain in Euro||Fist €6,000||€6,000 – €50,000||Above €50,000|

 |CGT Rate %||19%||21%||23%|